 Second, prepare your capsule for reproducible publication, using answers prepared on https://help.codeocean.com, such as those on configuring your computational environment or collaboration, or asking questions via live chat as needed.
 (If your code requires specialized hardware, or is intended to create a custom GUI rather than produce concrete results, Code Ocean may not be a good fit; please see this article for more details.)

-Third, if your managing editor (or Editor-in-Chief) has not already contacted us, please write to email@example.com to let us know that you would like to have a peer review copy of your capsule created.
-Please note if peer review is double-blind, and please send this email before you press 'submit for publication'.
+Third, if your managing editor (or Editor-in-Chief) has not already contacted us, please write to email@example.com, before you press 'submit for publication', to let us know:

 Fourth, press 'Submit for publication.'
 This will not publish the capsule, but will instead send the capsule on for a brief verification process by Code Ocean staff.
 See Code Ocean's verification process for computational reproducibility for an overview.
 (Note: please list the journal you are submitting to in metadata, rather than any associated preprint, so we know to make a peer review copy rather than publish.)